Gray Fox

 Appearance

-Gray foxes are canids (dogs) of medium size with long bodies and fairly short legs.
-Individuals living at high elevations compared to those at low elevations are slightly larger, and males are also slightly larger and more robust than females, and have a longer pelvis.
+Gray foxes are medium size with long bodies and fairly short legs.
+Individuals living at high elevations compared to those at low elevations are slightly larger, and males are also slightly larger and more robust than females and have longer pelvis.
 When born, the fur of gray foxes is dark brown.
-As adults, their fur is a mix of white, red, gray and black.
-Their tail is about one-third of their body length, with a distinct black stripe on the top and a tip of black, the rest being gray, and the top of its head, its back and sides are gray.
-Its chest, belly, sides of the face and legs are reddish brown, while the muzzle, cheeks, and throat are white.
+As adults, their fur is a mix of white, red, gray, and black.
+Their tail is about one-third of their body length, with a distinct black stripe on the top and a tip of black, the rest being gray, and the top of their head, back, and sides are gray.
+Its chest, belly, sides of the face, and legs are reddish brown, while the muzzle, cheeks, and throat are white.
 The pupils are oval-shaped.
-Around the eyes is a thin black stripe which runs horizontally from the outer corner of the eye.
+Around the eyes is a thin black stripe that runs horizontally from the outer corner of the eye.
 A thicker black stripe runs from the inner corner of the eye to the mouth.

 Video